Skip to main content

 The subject at Selwyn

-Selwyn has a record of success in all the subjects within the AMES course and provides strong support for students, and the fact that Selwyn is known to encourage smaller subjects is also an advantage.
+Selwyn has a record of success in all the languages within the AMES course: Chinese, Japanese, Arabic, Persian and Hebrew.
+Chinese can Japanese can only be studied on their own; Arabic, Persian and Hebrew can be combined with one another or with a European language.
+Selwyn provides strong support for students, and is known to encourage smaller subjects.

 The College Library holds over 40,000 books, including those most relevant to this subject, and stock is continually updated.
 The Library also provides a pleasant study area.